Hulalazz/neuroevo/README.md

 [![Code Climate](https://codeclimate.com/github/giuseppecuccu/neuroevo/badges/gpa.svg)](https://codeclimate.com/github/giuseppecuccu/neuroevo)

-This is working code from me to me.
+This is just working code from me to me.
 I am not producing community-quality code ATM, just squeezing back what I need from my old Mathematica code.

 The gem build is there for easier import rather than sharing purposes.